liuyxpp/XDSY118019/slides/week8.md

 ---

-### Github.com Service
+# Github Services

-- Github.com hosts **Git** repositories (repos).
+- Github.com <span style=color:gold>hosts</span> Git repositories (repos).
 - Projects on GitHub.com can be accessed and managed using the standard Git command-line interface.
 - All standard Git commands work with it.
-- GitHub.com also allows users to browse public repositories on the site.
+- Repo discovery and sharing.
-- Multiple desktop clients and Git plugins are also available.
+- Multiple desktop clients and Git plugins
-- The site provides social networking-like functions such as feeds, followers, wikis and a social network graph to display how developers work on their versions ("forks") of a repository and what fork (and branch within that fork) is newest.
+- social networking-like functions: feeds, followers, wikis and a social network graph of forks.

 ---

-### Demo and Exercises for Github
+# Demo and Exercises for Github

 Goto [Github.com](https://github.com/) and do the following: